trek-view/basecamp/_posts/2021-01-29-expodition-episode-8-the-road-to-sydney.md

 ---
 date: 2021-01-29
 title: "ExPODition Ep.8 - The Road to Sydney"
-description: "The Solo Cyclist (Zac Newham) embarks on a 25,000 mile ride from his home in Ifield (England) to Sydney (Australia)."
+description: "Zac Newham embarks on a 25,000 mile ride from his home in Ifield, England to Sydney, Australia."
 categories: expodition
 tags: []
 author_staff_member: dgreenwood